What Are The Plants That Repel No-See-Ums?

 What are the variations and similarities in plants that repel no-see-ums?

 While each plant has its unique way of repelling insects, the common denominator here is their fragrant nature.
 No-see-ums are put off by strong, pungent smells which most of these plants offer aplenty.
-The variations, however, lie in their application methods, intensity of fragrance, flowering season, and maintenance needs.
+The variations, however, lie in their:

 Are there geographical differences in the effectiveness of these plants, such as in Florida?